-This Xilinx LogiCORE IP module is included at no additional charge with the Xilinx ISE® Design Suite software and is provided under the terms of the Xilinx End User License Agreement.
-The core is generated using the Xilinx CORE Generator software, which is a standard component of the Xilinx ISE software.
+This Xilinx LogiCORE IP module is included at no additional charge with the Xilinx ISE® Design Suite and is provided under the terms of the Xilinx End User License Agreement.
+The core is generated using the Xilinx CORE Generator tool, which is a standard component of the Xilinx ISE tool.